From Boston to Palestine: Student Encampments Began in Peace and Ended in Handcuffs

 The encampments were fueled by student volunteers and community donations.
 They overflowed with tents, signs, and tables filled with food and drinks.
 Medics and medical supplies were provided, but there was also music, chanting, dancers, and art.

-At Tufts, in Somerville artwork established separation and identity.
+At Tufts in Somerville, artwork established separation and identity.
 A Palestinian flag, tied between two trees, flanked one section of the encampment.
 Most eye-catching were the murals.
 Students painted pictures of slogans and martyrs onto thick wooden boards, overturned tables, and signs, which were used to create a barricade and an entrance to the encampment.

 A Palestinian Flag tied between two trees at the Tufts Encampment.
 Photo by Aeffia Feuerstein.